fhamonic/mippp_nqueens/README.md

+The following table contains the time *Millisecondes* to fill a MILP for each of the popular solvers supported.
+These results are to be compared with the [Python-MIP benchmarks](https://python-mip.readthedocs.io/en/latest/bench.html#) of python interfaces.

 | N    | Cbc  | CPLEX | Gurobi | Highs | MOSEK | SCIP  |
 |------|------|-------|--------|-------|-------|-------|
 | 100  | 1    | 1.2   | 3.6    | 1.1   | 2     | 15.7  |